lacke/Orre-Theme-for-Ghost/README.md

 Orre works with Ghost 0.4 and has been tested on Safari 7, Google Chrome 31, Firefox 26 and mobile Safari on iOS 7.

+For a live demo of the theme, go to my personal site [laketa.com](http://laketa.com).

 ## Copyright & License

 Copyright (C) 2014 Stefan Laketa - Released under the MIT License.